-In vitro tests are widely used, from R&D through to QC, to improve the efficacy of drug delivery and confirm product consistency.
-Ensuring a drug reaches its intended site of action in vivo, in an appropriate state, is a crucial first step towards meeting clinical performance goals.
-Drugs may be delivered by the gastrointestinal tract; or via the rectal and vaginal mucosal membranes; through the surface of the skin; or by inhalation via the nose or lungs.
+Ensuring a drug reaches its intended site of action in vivo, in an appropriate state, is a crucial first step towards meeting clinical performance goals; in vitro testing quantifies the characteristics that influence that performance.
+Drugs may be delivered through the gastrointestinal tract; via the rectal, vaginal, or oral mucosal membranes; through the surface of the skin; by injection or infusion; or via the surfaces of the nasal cavity or lungs.
 In each case the requirements for effective delivery are different and the tests applied to assess drug performance differ accordingly.

-In this introductory white paper we review the drug product characteristics that define the success of delivery via any given route, and the tests used to measure them.
+In this white paper, we review the drug product characteristics that define the success of delivery via given routes, and the tests used to evaluate them, using the product types that Copley offers solutions by way of example.
 A key focus is the link between the mechanisms of drug delivery and the test conditions applied.